codacy/docs/docs/organizations/managing-security-and-risk.md

 When viewing the item list:

 -   To update the filtering criteria, click the **Status** or **Severity** drop-downs above the list.
--   To find out more about an item, click its **Details** column.
-This redirects you to a filtered view of the **Repository issues** page, showing only the item of interest.
+-   To find out more about an item, click its **Details** column to navigate to the item of interest on the source platform.

 ![Security and risk management items](images/security-risk-management-item-list.png)